-Food, Nutrition & Related Services at Rochester Institute of TechnologyRochester Institute of Technology has to offer and decide if the program is a good match for you.
+Food, Nutrition & Related Services at Brooklyn CollegeBrooklyn College has to offer and decide if the program is a good match for you.
 Get started with the following essential facts.

-RIT is located in Rochester, New York and has a total student population of 16,158.
-In the 2020-2021 academic year, 9 students received a bachelor's degree in nutrition from RIT.
+Brooklyn College is located in Brooklyn, New York and has a total student population of 17,735.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Food, Nutrition & Related Services section at the bottom of this page.

-Take a look at the following statistics related to the make-up of the nutrition majors at Rochester Institute of Technology.
+Take a look at the following statistics related to the make-up of the nutrition majors at Brooklyn College.

-RIT Food, Nutrition & Related Services Bachelor’s Program
+Brooklyn College Food, Nutrition & Related Services Master’s Program

-The following table and chart show the race/ethnicity for students who recently graduated from Rochester Institute of Technology with a bachelor's in nutrition.
+The following table and chart show the race/ethnicity for students who recently graduated from Brooklyn College with a master's in nutrition.

 |Race/Ethnicity||Number of Students|